-The Complainant may write to the Education and Skills Funding Agency (ESFA), using the procedure stated towards the end of this Complaints Policy.
-ESFA will not investigate the complaint itself.
+The Complainant may write to the Department for Education (DFE), using the procedure stated towards the end of this Complaints Policy.
+DFE will not investigate the complaint itself.

 Anonymous Complaints

 The School will not investigate anonymous complaints under the procedure in this Complaints Policy.
 Anonymous complaints will be referred to the Headteacher who will decide what, if any, action should be taken.